fiso64/lenovoremap/README.md

 Provides Vantage-like F12 customization options for the `F4`-`F12` keys.
 Python version of https://github.com/csavalas/HotkeyMapper/.
 The script must be run with administrator rights.

-Included program `ahksend.exe` can be used to execute shortcuts, see https://www.autohotkey.com/docs/v2/KeyList.htm and https://www.autohotkey.com/docs/v1/Hotkeys.htm for key reference.
+Included program `ahksend.exe` can be used to execute shortcuts, see https://www.autohotkey.com/docs/v2/lib/Send.htm for key reference.

 ### Usage
 ```